Applied Academics for Adult Education (AAAE)

 - Employability Skills

 A student has the option of a face-to-face or online class.
-Face-to-face AAAE classes are available mornings, afternoons, evenings, and Saturdays.
+Face-to-face AAAE classes are available mornings, afternoons, and evenings.
 TABE scores are good for two years.

 The Applied Academics for Adult Education program is open-entry/open-exit, open exit thus